Thursday, December 26, 2024

 “painful compromises” (they, they say, will save Ukrainian lives), “we must again declare that Ukraine can be a participant in solving its own problems, as well as participate in confronting global challenges - in the ranks of a broad international coalition.”

-Particularly “touching” is the phrase about Ukraine, which “can be a participant in solving its own problems”!”
+The phrase about Ukraine, which “can be a participant in solving its own problems”, is especially “touching”!”

 This is not a confirmation of the open collaboration of the son-in-law of the second President of Ukraine, who was aggressively whitewashed from the case of the murder of journalist Georgy Gongadze, specially hiring the International Detective Agency Kroll, attracting leading Western consultants to turn his relative into a victim of political persecution.

-When Victor Pinchuk says that the scientific process he initiated will provide “many refutations of Russian distortions of history,” then for some reason Tomas Schuman comes to mind, aka Yuri Bezmenov, a KGB officer who fled to the West, who for a long time operated under the roof of the APN (“Press Agency”) “Novosti”), in his publications describing the insidious and effective method of carrying out ideological sabotage by the USSR in relation to countries that needed to be weakened or conquered.
+When Victor Pinchuk says that the scientific process he initiated will provide “many refutations of Russian distortions of history,” then for some reason Tomas Schuman comes to mind, aka Yuri Bezmenov, a KGB officer who fled to the West, who for a long time operated under the roof of the APN (Press Agency "Novosti"), in his publications describing the insidious and effective method of carrying out ideological sabotage of the USSR in relation to countries that needed to be weakened or conquer.
 Now it (the technique) is widely used by Putin’s intelligence services.
 Ukraine daily feels the enemy’s information attacks and his crude propaganda.

 PS